Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 - Warped exterior walls and siding

 - Dormers where the soffit meets the roof

 - Trimming tree branches that touch home and roof

 - Any exterior holes ¼” or larger

-Hogarth’s only baits rodents from the exterior of the home.
+We only bait rodents from the exterior of the home.
 Baiting on the interior is extremely unsafe for small children and pets.
 It’s a common misconception that baiting on the interior will cause the rodent to search for water and leave the home.
-Most of the time, when a mouse consumes bait on the inside of a home, it will die inside the structure.
+Most of the time, when a mouse consumes bait on the inside of a home, it will die inside of the structure.

 Dead rodents on the interior can lead to green bottle flies, diseases, and an awful smell.
-It is an important job for a licensed wildlife professional to use Hepa Filter vacuums, personal protective equipment, disinfectants, and sanitizers to get the job done properly and professionally.
+It is an important job for a licensed wildlife professional to use HEPA filter vacuums, personal protective equipment, disinfectants, and sanitizers to properly complete the job.